leaktk/scanner/README.md

 Provides a consistent API around some existing scanning tools to integrate them with the rest of the tool kit.

-This scanner can be ran either as an ad-hoc scan or in listening mode for easy scripting.
+The scanner can run in listening mode to handle a stream of requests or it can run single scans.

 The scanner leverages
 [gitleaks](https://github.com/gitleaks/gitleaks)